European shares fall after slump in Nokia and Alcatel

 The FTSEurofirst is down around 6 percent since the start of 2016 while the DAX is around 20 percent below a record high reached last April.

-Among risers, Bankia gained 3 percent after the state-controlled Spanish bank reported higher profits.
+Among risers, Bankia climbed 5 percent after the state-controlled Spanish bank reported higher profits.

 Shares in Banco Popolare and other Italian banks also rose after the lender said it expected to agree a merger with Banca Popolare di Milano within a month, signalling the start of a long-awaited consolidation of Italy's fragmented banking sector.